leprechaunt33/VAERity/README.txt

 standard tools.
 Such a function would free data scientists from the need to focus on repetitious code and provides a user interface able to be used by developers/data scientists and non technical personnel alike.
 The road to other data sets is roughly 3 months of development and UA testing. with 1 release per month.
+That's an awful lot of coffees :-).
+Thankfully, there's https://www.buymeacoffee.com/vaerity and Roma love chicken.
+Roma work for chicken!
+This software written for Beltalowda ;) with shout out to Josephus Miller for inspiration.
+He knows all the right angles.

 VAERity is released under the Creative Commons 3.0 License - Attribution, Non-Commercial, Share-Alike.
 Development for VAERity began at the end of November 2022 during an upskilling